jiama843/tf-mnist/README.md

 Notes for CNN using the mnist dataset are done, experimentation by using CNN to create various classifiers can begin.

+Variations on CNN:

+Fast R-CNN and YOLO (You only look once).

 # Purpose

 To understand and familiarize myself with the training and evalutation of a CNN learning model.